| Prep Time: 20 mins

 Our Quatre Épices blend combines freshly-ground white pepper, ginger, and the warming spices nutmeg, cloves and cinnamon (yes, ours has 5 spices!).
 Keep this spice handy to sprinkle a little extra over your bowl.
 Serve Coq Au Vin with crusty bread to mop up the sauce.
 Or, use the Quatre Épices blend on baked chicken or fish, sprinkle on soups, or add a pinch in your salad dressing, hummus, or eggplant dishes for a pop of flavor.

-3 pounds of chicken pieces (thighs and/or legs)
+3 lbs. of chicken pieces (thighs and/or legs)

 2.5 cups dry red wine